Skip to main content

 Frequently Asked Questions

-Heat Death is a strategy game.
+Heat Death is a tactical turn-based strategy game with science fiction theme.

 Heat Death is available on PC, Mac OS and Windows.